 Many of us try our best to achieve or maintain a healthy diet.
 We try hard to stick to an exercise program.
-But there will always be days where you consume ridiculous amounts of food, especially over the weekends.
-And it’s okay because as humans we are bound to go overboard sometimes.
-Even those who are serious about their health and fitness even have cheat days.
-But many people wonder if you can you gain 10 pounds in a weekend?
-Is it possible to gain this much weight within just 2 or 3 days?
+But there will always be days when you consume ridiculous amounts of food, especially on weekends.
+And this begs the question, can you gain 10 pounds in a weekend?

 A group of researchers from Virginia State University asked men to eat an extra 1,000 calories every day for eight weeks.
 By the end of that period, the men had gained an average of 11 extra pounds.
 That is 11 pounds after eight weeks of indulging in too much food.
-So, no matter how much you overeat this weekend, it is entirely impossible to gain that much weight.
+So, no matter how much you overeat this weekend, it’s nearly impossible to gain 10 pounds.
+(1)

 What happens when you overeat for one weekend?

-These foods lack vitamins, minerals, and fiber and only provide you with immediate energy.
+Junk food lacks vitamins, minerals, and fiber and only provides you with immediate energy.
 As a result, your blood sugar and moods are altered.
 That is why 20 to 30 minutes after overeating, you feel the need to take a nap.
-Your body contains too much sugar and it uses whatever it needs to restore it.
+The weekend binge can also make you feel sluggish into the next week.
+(2)

-The next time you overindulge over the weekend and are shocked to discover that you are a few pounds heavier, stay calm and realize that it does not represent the actual measurement, but rather is a measure of the water weight you absorbed.
-Focus on getting back to eating healthy, and your body will come back into balance within a few day.
+The next time you overindulge over the weekend and are shocked to discover that you are a few pounds heavier, keep in mind that it’s mostly water weight.
+Simply focus on getting back to eating healthy, and your body will bounce back within a few days.
 Incorporate more superfoods including fruits, vegetables, proteins, whole and natural foods in your diet and cut on foods that are high in sodium and carbohydrates.